terracota19/SecureMail-API/README.md

   - Uses GnuPG to enhance Code Signing security within Github Commits.

 > [!WARNING]
-> If you do not properly secure your code signing process, you risk introducing malicious code into your software.
+> If you do not properly secure your code signing process, you risk introducing malicious code into your software eg: SolarWinds.

 ---